blueimp/wdio/docs/edge-legacy.md

    Allow `Microsoft WebDriver`, `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.

+   If the program window closes before starting the servers, execute the PowerShell command from the previous step in a console window to be able to read error messages.

 6. Run the tests with Edge Legacy:
    ```sh
    docker-compose run --rm wdio conf/edge-legacy.js